 Active in CASE, Tim has served on the District I Board of Directors, two years as District Chair, and on the CASE Commission of Philanthropy.
 In 2016, Tim was recognized by his peers in District I with the Carol and Stephen Hebert Award for outstanding contributions to CASE District I. Tim has also served on the Board of Trustees of Ursuline Academy and the Board of Directors of the Dedham Community Association.
 He currently serves on the Parent’s Executive Committee at Colby College.

-Since joining Washburn & McGoldrick, Tim has provided philanthropic counsel and conducted feasibility studies and program assessments for a variety of clients including St. Francis College, Mount Holyoke College, the University of New Hampshire, Stonehill College, the University of Virginia Alumni Association, Notre Dame Academy, and the Kingswood Oxford School.
+Since joining Washburn & McGoldrick, Tim has provided philanthropic counsel and conducted feasibility studies and program assessments for a variety of clients including St. Francis College, Mount Holyoke College, the University of New Hampshire, Stonehill College, the University of Virginia Alumni Association, Notre Dame Academy, Kingswood Oxford School, and Fairfield College Preparatory High School.